 Slow water and two rapids follow in quick succession.

 - 2.2 (46.5)

-- Fall Creek enters on the right, with a side hike thru Job's Garden.
+- Fall Creek enters on the right, with its side hike thru Job's Garden to the falls.

 About .4 mile below is a rapid where you enter left then cut right.